Ratio of Debt-to-Income

 Your debt to income ratio is a formula lenders use to determine how much of your income is available for a monthly home loan payment after all your other monthly debt obligations are met.

-For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like vehicle payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to help you determine how much you can afford.